asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/c-assistive-technologies-and-adaptive-strategies/cognitive-disabilities.md

 * Make it easy to find things
 * Provide large and easily understood signs
 * Design routes that are simple and intuitive
-* GPS should be simple with easy to follow tactile, graphic, audible or architectural cues
+* Wayfinding should be simple with easy to follow tactile, graphic, audible or architectural cues

 ### Digital
-* Simplify content and carefully organize interfaces
+* Simplify content and carefully organize distraction-free interfaces
 * Provide information through various means (text, audio, images)
-* Allow adequate time to complete tasks (filling out a form, login time)
+* Allow adequate time to complete tasks (filling out a form, login sessions)
 * Highlight most important information
 * Customizable settings (for layout, content, time management)

 ## Assistive Technologies

-### Physical
+### Attention and Focusing
 * To-do lists
+* Time management apps
+* Productivity apps
+* Computer-based prompting applications to assist with staying on task
+* Ear plugs or noise-cancelling headphones

+### Memory
 * Reminders
-* Organizers
-* Highlighters
+* Audio prompting devices to assist with memory
+* Auto-complete for web forms
-* Ear plugs
+* Password managers
+* Audio note-takers and reminders
+* Apps/technologies providing cues for actions

+### Perceptual Functions
-* Sunglasses
+* Direction-finding applications

+### Emotional Functions
+* Apps for mindfulness and to reduce stress
+* Apps for anxiety management and coping strategies
 * Stim toys
-* Photos and pictorial representations

-### Digital
+### Reading and Writing
-* Screen readers and text-to-speech software
+* Audiobooks and reading software
+* Speech synthesizers/screen readers
-* Smartpens
+* Word prediction/lookup
-* Text highlighting software
+* Visual/audio alternatives to text in signs, messages, instructions
-* Bookmarking software
+* Speech-recognition software

+### Communication
-* Spelling and grammar checks
+* Augmentative and alternative communication (AAC) devices
-* Productivity and time management apps
+* Synchronized speech and highlighting
-* Voice recognition software such as Siri (Apple), Dragon, or Alexa (Amazon)
+* Computerized voice output communication aids
+* Computer-assisted instruction for word recognition, math, spelling, and social skills to be used in education

 ---